-Murrumbidgee Council has three offices - one in Darlington Point one in Coleambally and one in Jerilderie.
+Murrumbidgee Council has offices in Darlington Point, Coleambally and Jerilderie.

 As the world marks 99 years since one of the most successful advances was made by Allied Forces during World War I, Murrumbidgee Council has announced it is now the proud owner of a Sir John Monash portrait.

 Local Government is the tier of Government that is closest to the people.
 As such, it offers many opportunities for local residents to become involved in it, either in the decision making process or in a more practical hands-on role.